Jorvorskie Lane: Sophomore year

 During his sophomore year, Lane set many records.
 In the Louisiana-Lafayette game, Lane scored a career-high of four touchdowns.
 In the Missouri game, he ran 127 yards on 27 carries—the greatest number of yards he ran for the whole season.
 He produced a first down or touchdown on 26 out of 29 carries on third and fourth down carries.
 He scored at least one touchdown in the first 11 games of the season.
 Overall, he rushed for 725 yards on 166 carries and tied Joel Hunt’s 79 year-old school single-season record with 19 rushing touchdowns.

 Junior year

 Prior to the 2007 season, Lane slimmed down to 268 pounds, compared to the 282 pounds he weighed at the end of the 2006 season.
 The team finished the season with a 7–5 record.
 Over those 7 wins, Jorvorskie scored 15 total touchdowns, and compiled at least 100 rushing yards three times.
 Over the 5 losses, he averaged only 31 total yards and scored twice.
-He rushed for 780 yards on 168 carries, compiling 4.6 yards per touch and 16 touchdowns.
-Javorski's most memorable moment came in the 2007 Alamo Bowl against Penn St. when Lane did not receive the ball on a critical 4th and 1 in which the Aggies failed to convert.
+He rushed for 780 yards on 168 carries, compiling 4.6 yards per touch.